 Jarosz Turok: The Jarosz Turok is made from Cro-Van steel and has an overall length of 11.5”.
 The blade length is 6.25”

-Neck Knife: The KA-BAR Neck Knife comes with a skeleton handle and is designed to wear around the neck.
-It is made from Cro-Van steel and has a blade length of 3.87”
+Neck Knife: The KA-BAR Neck Knife comes with a skeleton handle designed to wear around the neck.
+It is made from Cro-Van steel and has a blade length 3.87.”

 3. About Cold Steel

 Cold Steel is a newer manufacturer when you compare them to KA-BAR.
-With that being said, they still have managed to produce some very reliable, sturdy products.
+That said, they still have produced some very reliable, sturdy products.

-Cold Steel started in 1980 and have built up a solid reputation with outdoor enthusiasts, survivalists and regular Joes during that timeframe.
+Cold Steel started in 1980 and has built up a solid reputation with outdoor enthusiasts, survivalists, and regular Joes during that timeframe.

 Some of our top picks from Cold Steel include:

 Micro Recon 1 Spear Point: If you are looking for a smaller knife that’s a folder with a spear point blade, then look no further.
-THe handle is made of G-10, and the small blade is only 2 inches long.
-Power comes in small packages though, and this knife can be affixed to a longer stick or branch to serve as the end of a spear in a pinch.
+The handle is made of G-10, and the small blade is only 2 inches long.
+Power comes in small packages, though, and this knife can be affixed to a long stick or branch to serve as the end of a spear in a pinch.

-Machetes: Cold Steel has a number of machetes.
+Machetes: Cold Steel has several machetes.
 One of their top models is the Black Bear Bowie Machete.
 The Black Bear Bowie Machete is made from 1055 carbon steel.
 It has a blade length of 12” and an overall length of 17.75”

 Trench Hawk Axe: Cold Steel isn’t just a knife company.
-They manufacture a number of different cutting tools and also dip into the survival niche with their tactical tomahawks.
-While they didn’t crack our top list, the Trench Hawk Axe was viewed very highly by our editorial staff.
+They manufacture different cutting tools and dip into the survival niche with their tactical tomahawks.
+While they didn’t crack our top list, our editorial staff viewed the Trench Hawk Axe very highly.

 5. Choosing the Right One

-When it comes to deciding whether to go for KA-BAR or Cold Steel, you need to take a range of factors into consideration.
+When deciding whether to go for KA-BAR VS Cold Steel, you must consider various factors.
 KA-BAR has far more experience in this industry compared to Cold Steel, which is a relatively young manufacturer in comparison.

-However, both have a good choice of products and offer high-quality knives suited for different purposes.
-Cold Steel seems to offer the most competitive pricing but its range of knives is not quite as extensive as KA-BAR.
+However, both KA-BAR VS Cold Steel has good product choice and offer high-quality knives for different purposes.
+Cold Steel offers the most competitive pricing, but its range of knives is not quite as extensive as KA-BAR.

 Overall, it’s hard to make a wrong pick with either manufacturer.
-KA-Bar tends to be a little more on the expensive side as most of their products are made in the United States.
-If budget is an issue, then Cold Steel may have something more in your price range.
+KA-Bar tends to be a little more expensive as most of its products are in the United States.
+Cold Steel may have something more in your price range if budget is an issue.

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.